hashicorp/terraform-provider-google/website/docs/r/privateca_certificate_authority.html.markdown

   (Optional)
   The Type of this CertificateAuthority.
-  ~> **Note:** For `SUBORDINATE` Certificate Authorities, they need to be manually activated (via Cloud Console of `gcloud`) before they can issue certificates.
+  ~> **Note:** For `SUBORDINATE` Certificate Authorities, they need to be activated before they can issue certificates.
   Default value is `SELF_SIGNED`.
   Possible values are `SELF_SIGNED` and `SUBORDINATE`.